 The principles of NIST-4 are depicted in the animation below.

-The watt balance lets researchers determine the mass of an object indirectly via two measuring modes that determine two different quatities: the strength of the magnetic field, and the current running through a coil of wire.
+The watt balance lets researchers determine the mass of an object indirectly via two measuring modes that determine two different quantities: the strength of the magnetic field, and the current running through a coil of wire.
+Credit: Sean Kelley/NIST

 Smaller, Deeper and Faster

 NIST-4 is located in the fully shielded, environmentally controlled Advanced Measurement Laboratory complex, deep underground on the NIST campus in Gaithersburg, Maryland.

 The entire unit is about 2.5 meters (8 feet) tall, and covered with a metal vacuum enclosure.
 Measurements are made in a vacuum to eliminate effects of air buoyancy, which are significant at the desired level of precision.
 Like its predecessor, NIST-3, it employs a balance wheel that rotates on an ultra-hard knife edge.

 On one side of the wheel, a cable supports the structure that contains the pan for a test mass as well as an electromagnetic coil beneath it.
 On the other side are the offsetting tare (counter) mass and the motor that moves the mass and coil vertically to perform one set of measurements.

 Researchers use a crane to lower a vacuum enclosure onto NIST's new watt balance.
 Note: Except at beginning and end, playback is about 5x actual speed.